-This unit focuses on the pupil's ability to apply knowledge that they have been taught by planning, preparing, cooking and presenting two nutritional dishes which meet a design brief given to them.
+This unit focuses on the pupils ability to apply knowledge that they have been taught by planning, preparing, cooking and presenting two nutritional dishes which meet a design brief given to them.

 This is a piece of controlled assessment completed in school that will include a 3-hour practical task and an accompanying written portfolio.
+This forms 60% of your total grade

-Studying Hospitality and Catering is a great grounding for many career paths within the food and catering industry.
-These include areas such as: food product development, chef, dietician, sports nutrition, food and beverage manager, operations manager, hotel/restaurant manager, teaching.
+Studying Hospitality and Catering is a great grounding for many career paths within the food and catering industry, which would include:

+Food product development, chef, dietician, sports nutrition, food and beverage manager, operations manager, hotel/restaurant manager, teacher, environmental health officer, armed forces personal, product designer, food scientist, food stylist, marketing, agricultural farmer, aquaculture specialist, events manager and many more!